- Index of Books 178650

 Identity: Deobandi Hanafi scholar, Sufi, Chishti mentor, reformer, and prolific author

 Ashraf Ali Thanvi was a prominent Islamic scholar, Sufi, and social reformer of the Indian subcontinent who made significant contributions to Islamic education, preaching, and societal reform.
-He was the author of renowned works such as Bayan-ul-Quran and Bahishti Zewar, and is considered a key pillar of the Deobandi school of thought.

 He was born on 5 Rabi al-Thani 1280 AH in Thanabhawan (Muzaffarnagar district, Uttar Pradesh, India).
 His father, Sheikh Abdul Haq, was a respected, religious, and affluent man with strong command over Persian.
 The religious and cultured environment at home played a major role in shaping his personality.